boogermanus/UATP/README.md

 * The payerEmail field must be a valid email address.
 * Valid values for the paymentMethod are: `creditcard`, `ach`, and `wallet`.
 The are case insensitive, so `CreditCard` and `creditcard` will both work.
 The following JSON is an example invalid input for the `ingest` endpoint.

+The following JSON is invalid for every field.
+This can be used to verify validation messages are generated.
 ```
 {
   "amount": 0,